wanderson3/myRetail/README.md

 # myRetail Server
 Node.js api POC for myRetail.

+This POC is an end to end RESTful api for product and pricing data for a fictitious company.
+It utilizes a NoSQL datastore (Cassandra) as the backend and Node.js for the server.
+All interaction with the app is via the API.

 ## Usage
-supports GET and PUT at /api/products/prod_id
+This application supports GET and PUT at /api/products/prod_id.
-GET request returns product id, name, price, and currency_code PUT updates the price and currency_code
+GET request returns product id, name, price, and currency_code as json.

-server.js starts the Node.js POC server.
-The server currently runs on port 8080 on localhost.
+PUT updates the price and currency_code and returns the product data as json.

+To run this on a stand alone server you will need node.js and cassandra installed.
+Use Node to run server.js.
+The default port is 8080.
+Cassandra is assumed to be available at 127.0.0.1.
+See developing if you want to run this in a development environment like Eclipse.

+## Developing
+Express.js framework used to create server.
+Test suite based on Mocha, SuperTest, async, and should

+ServerTest.js contains all test cases

 Code was developed using Eclipse Neon.
-To run locally you can use eclipse and node.js plugin and run server.js file as node.js application.
+To run locally you can use eclipse and node.js plugin and run server.js file as a node.js application.
 To execute test script verify mocha is available, open command prompt and default project directory, and run "mocha".
 If everything is setup correctly it should start test suite.

-If everything is correct you should see output like:
+You should see output like:

   Product API - PUT
     Update price using PUT - invalid price (40ms)